RixTerreny/hello-java/README.md

 </p>

-First project with java printing "hello Java" on terminal
+First project with java printing "Hello Java" on terminal